 High dynamic range and quantitation accuracy

-The new timsTOF HT mass spectrometer is equiped with the 4th generation high capacity TIMS-XR analyzer and advanced digitizer technology (ADT).
-It offers higher dynamic range for unmatched analytical depth and quantitation in high throughput proteomics experiments.
+The new timsTOF HT mass spectrometer is equipped with the 4th generation high capacity TIMS-XR analyzer and advanced digitizer technology (ADT).
+It offers higher dynamic range for unmatched analytical depth and quantitation in high-throughput proteomics experiments.
 The timsTOF HT is fully CCS-enabled and supports all PASEF® acquisition modes including PASEF®, dia-PASEF® and prm-PASEF® achieving flexibility in 4D-Proteomics™.
 Simply uncompromised proteomic depth at scale.